Fact-checking Sen. Rubio's criticism of Dr. Fauci - KVIA

 There is some basis for Rubio’s claim on Fauci’s stance on herd immunity levels.
 Last week, The New York Times reported that Fauci acknowledged he was “slowly but deliberately” raising his estimates for the level of vaccination needed to reach herd immunity.

-According to the article, Fauci said, “When polls said only about half of all Americans would take a vaccine, I was saying herd immunity would take 70 to 75 percent.
-Then, when newer surveys said 60 percent or more would take it, I thought, ‘I can nudge this up a bit,’ so I went to 80, 85.”
-But even in his interview with the New York Times, Fauci shied away from a definitive number and reiterated that there’s a range of possibilities.
+According to the article, Fauci said, “When polls said only about half of all Americans would take a vaccine, I was saying herd immunity would take 70 to 75%.
+Then, when newer surveys said 60% or more would take it, I thought, ‘I can nudge this up a bit,’ so I went to 80, 85.”
+But even in his interview with The New York Times, Fauci shied away from a definitive number and reiterated that there’s a range of possibilities.

 When asked why he wasn’t straightforward to begin with about the higher level of vaccinated population necessary to achieve herd immunity, Fauci pushed back on the idea that he had used certain data points to distort people’s perception.
 “I don’t think it can be interpreted as being straight or not,” he said, adding that “these are pure estimates,” and later that “nobody really knows for sure.”

-Note: UPDATE: This article has been updated to reflect Fauci’s past comments on masks and current position on herd immunity.